MakindeTobby/Test-App/README.md

    npm run dev
 The application should now be running at http://localhost:3000.

-5. Open a new terminal tab and start json-server for mock data: json-server --watch db.json --port 3001
+5. Open a new terminal tab and navigate to database directory in the app, start json-server for mock data by running: json-server --watch db.json --port 3001

 The mock data server will be running at http://localhost:3001.